AllenDowney/ThinkDataStructures/day01/README.md

 - Understand memory allocation of arrays
 - Understand the need and implementation of dynamically sized arrays
 - Be able to analyze time complexities of data structures
-- Understand the design intentions of the ArrayList data structure

 ## `MyArrayList`